Particular/docs.particular.net/nservicebus/architecture/principles.md

 NServiceBus avoids these problems from the beginning.
 There's no such thing as a blocking call with one-way messaging.
 Common, transient errors can be resolved automatically with retries, and it's easy to recover from failures that require some manual intervention.
 Above all, even when a part of the system fails, no data gets lost.

-In order to learn more about the relationship between messaging and reliable, scalable, highly-available systems, watch the presentation about handling failures with NServiceBus:
+In order to learn more about the relationship between messaging and reliable, scalable, highly-available systems, watch the webinar about [handling failures with NServiceBus](https://particular.net/webinars/handling-failures-with-nservicebus).

-<iframe src="//fast.wistia.net/embed/iframe/7kr0n04vi5" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="480"></iframe>

 See also other webinars and presentations on the [Videos and Presentations](https://particular.net/videos) page.